2MohamedHssan/Image-Gallery-app/README.md

-# npm install to get all dependences
+# npm install to get all dependencies
-# please But All image in your public folder
+## please But All image in your public folder